CanarysAutomations/automate-repo-permissions/README.md

 - only existing teams in the organization will be considered
 - Admin access to the organization for creating the repositories
-- Excel File with Team Names, repositories and permissions
+- Excel File with Team Names, Repository and permissions
 - GitHub PAT Token must be authorized to access the required organization

 ## Usage Instructions :memo:

-For instructions on how to use the tool, please [click here](https://github.com/CanarysAutomations/autocreate-github-resources/wiki)
+For instructions on how to use the tool, please [click here](https://github.com/CanarysAutomations/bulk-repository-team-access/wiki)

 ## Current Tool Limitations  :x: :x: